 Full members are given access to the clubhouse for their use and are asked to leave it in a clean and decent state on departure.
 Members (including sailing group members) are entitled to use all the sailing craft owned by the Association.
 These craft are insured for the personal use of members and group members and must not be used for any commercial purpose.
 The escort boat is insured by the Association and is available solely for the benefit of KSA members on Killington Lake.
 The escort boat may be driven only by drivers who have been authorised by the official appointed by the Association and whose names appear on the annual list of authorised drivers displayed in the clubhouse.

 Members using the Association's craft are responsible for their care and maintenance while in the member's control.

 Any damage to premises or craft should be reported as soon as possible using the online contacts on the KSA website.

-Groups can only operate when as a group focussed on their activity.
+Groups can only operate when as a group focussed on their activity; not as individuals.

 4/ All members shall declare on their application forms whether or not they are competent to handle a sailing craft.
 Members who are newcomers to the sport must obtain assistance from experienced members in order to enable the former to handle their craft safely.